AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

       A descriptive title that identifies the course.<br />
       </p>
       <p><strong>Value space:</strong><br />
-        Values are defined by the course designer<br />
+        Values are defined by the course designer.<br />
       </p>
       <p><strong>Sample value</strong>: <br />